iliapopov17/iliapopov17.github.io/_pages/about.md

 ---

 Hi!
 My name is Ilia Popov (aka Ilya).<br>
-I have a medical degree and I'm about to graduate as a bioinformatician.
+I have a medical degree and and have completed a retraining programme in bioinformatics.
 Since my 2<sup>nd</sup> year of university I have been endlessly fascinated by the world of microbiology, specifically the mind-blowing world of intestinal microbiology!
 This is why I decided to develop in the field of bioinformatics.<br>

 ### Research Internship